Boneless Chicken Biryani

 I have another recipe on my site for Biryani in the Instant Pot, which is quicker to actually cook, as it is pressure cooked.
 But the other recipe requires you to marinate the chicken, whereas this recipe does not need that.
 In this recipe, the chicken is cooked in the natural yoghurt.

-There are some differences between the spices used in both recipes, with one using garlic and ginger paste, for example, while the other uses fresh garlic and ginger powder.
+There are some differences between the spices used in both recipes.
+One uses garlic and ginger paste, for example, while the other uses fresh garlic and ginger powder.
 But in this recipe, I have just copied the spices directly from Ian’s recipe.

-Ian’s original recipe calls for cooked chicken, as he makes this when he has leftovers from a roast chicken, for example.
+Ian’s original recipe calls for cooked chicken, as he makes this when he has leftovers from a roast chicken.

 But this version of his recipe actually uses fresh uncooked chicken breast, which you cut into cubes to suit.
 So it takes a few more minutes to make than his original recipe.